KararTY/DiscordTwitchAnnouncer/README.md

 # DiscordTwitchAnnouncer
-## Announces when a Twitch channel goes live in Discord.
+## Announces when a Twitch channel goes live, in Discord.

 ### 5 Step Setup.
   1. Get NodeJS, version 8.1.2 or newer.